inspec/inspec/docs-chef-io/content/inspec/resources/mongodb_session.md

 A `mongodb_session` resource block declares the `user`, `password`, 'database' to use for the session, and then the command to be run:

-  describe mongodb_session(user: "username", password: "password").query(key: value) do
+  describe mongodb_session(user: "username", password: "password", database: "test").query(key: value) do
     its("params") { should match(/expected-result/) }
   end

 where

-- `mongodb_session` declares a user and password, connecting locally, with permission to run the query
+- `mongodb_session` declares a user, password and database, connecting locally, with permission to run the query.
 - `query` contains the query to be run.
 - `its("params") { should eq(/expected-result/) }` compares the results of the query against the expected result in the test